 Topics ranged from artists reflecting on their own practice, motivations for making art, how to achieve balance whilst being creative, strength in collaboration and making the arts accessible.

 You can hear the interviews in full on Soundcloud: https://soundcloud.com/53-million-artists.

 The project team went on to develop a King’s-specific intervention in 2016, 33,000 Everyday Artists, using the methodology developed in 64 Million Artists.

 Learn more about 64 Million Artists and what the project aims to do in this insightful video looking at the research side of the project.

 The 53 Million Artists pilot was a collaboration between King’s College London’s Department of Culture, Media & Creative Industries and 64 Million Artists’ co-founders David Micklem and Jo Hunter.
-It was supported by the Culture Team at King’s.
+It was supported by the university's Culture team.